InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: Results

 Because generation of any fixed-size region has bounded cost, generating a contiguous n-length strip is $O(n)$.
 But neighboring tiles reuse cached context, so the cost for querying the first region is larger than for subsequent regions.

 Motivated by these facts, we measure end-to-end latency as the \textit{time to first tile} (TTFT) and \textit{time to second tile} (TTST) across resolutions.
-TTFT denotes the delay from model initialization to the first tile becoming available, reflecting initial setup cost.
-TTST measures the time to generate an adjacent tile thereafter, reflecting interactive exploration performance.
+TTFT denotes the delay from model initialization to the first $512\times512$ tile becoming available, reflecting initial setup cost or a full cache miss, such as from teleportation.
+TTST measures the time to generate a neighboring tile thereafter, reflecting a lower bound on interactive exploration performance: performance improves further with more nearby cached tiles.
 While both metrics are bounded, they vary with the specific region location because the number of intersecting windows differs across positions.
 To account for this, we perform 1000 runs at random locations and report the average and standard deviation.
+Our results are reported in Table ~\ref{tab:latency}.

-An F-35, one of the fastest conventional aircraft in service at roughly 550 m/s, would traverse a 512×512 tile at 90 m resolution in about 84 seconds.
+With our highest quality configuration, an F-35, one of the fastest conventional aircraft in service at roughly 550 m/s, would traverse a 512×512 tile at 90 m resolution in about 84 seconds.
 In that time, Terrain Diffusion can produce 130 additional tiles.
 In a 1:15 miniature world, where a vehicle at highway speeds (60mph) effectively encounters terrain at 405 m/s, the system maintains a 170$\times$ performance buffer.
 Even at the theoretical extreme of orbital velocity ($\approx 7,700$ m/s), generation remains 9$\times$ faster than traversal.